thatrandomfrenchdude/thatrandomfrenchdude/README.md

 ### Hi there, I'm Nick 👋🏼

 I build brains for machines and bridges between people.
-As Qualcomm's AI Developer Advocate, I am helping grow a thriving Edge AI developer community.
+As Qualcomm's AI Developer Advocate, I am growing a thriving Edge AI developer community.
 My work blends deep technical engineering with human connection because great tech doesn’t live in a vacuum.

 I’ve worn many hats: AI/ML engineer, full-stack developer, data wrangler, and embedded systems tinkerer.
 Infinitely curious, I am passionate about elegant solutions and efficient processes.
 When I discover a better way to do something, I adapt, adopt, and level up.
 I code fluently in Python and C, and pretty well in JavaScript/TypeScript, C++, HTML, CSS, and C#.